 Organisational psychologist Adam Grant says that motivation depends on balancing what’s meaningful with what’s manageable.
 “Burnout is being overwhelmed by work.
 Boreout is being underwhelmed by work.
 Having too much responsibility is exhausting.
 Having too little is deflating.
 Idle time and pointless tasks undermine energy.”

-Research shows businesses reported significantly higher financial success, employee satisfaction, and staff retention where employees are engaged and have a strong sense of purpose.
+Deloitte research shows businesses reported significantly higher financial success, employee satisfaction, and staff retention where employees are engaged and have a strong sense of purpose.
 This indicates the benefit of meaningful work for both employees and employers alike.

 6 steps to finding meaningful work